 The complete prompt: all elements assembled

-Here's what a prompt that uses all 6 elements looks like.
+Here's what a prompt looks like when it uses all 6 elements.
 Compare it with what most people write:

 What most people write: